 Here are three tips for setting the stage for respectful and caring interactions.

 Talking about finances can create tension.
-Nevertheless, the benefits outweigh the momentary discomfort.
-In fact, it might represent the difference between financial success and losing family wealth.
+Nevertheless, the benefits can outweigh the momentary discomfort.
+In fact, it may represent the difference between financial success and losing family wealth.

 Start with open-ended questions

-Asking open-ended questions is one of the best ways to explore this topic, for example:
+Asking open-ended questions can be one of the best ways to explore this topic, for example: